-The range of particle size control ranges from providing no breakup of the stream, to providing maximum breakup resulting in a very small particle size.
+The range of particle size control extends from providing no breakup of the stream to providing maximum breakup, resulting in a very small particle size.
 In its simplest configuration, the actuator's internal geometry represents a simple conduit with no obstacles to impede the flow.
 This configuration results in minimal disruption of the product flow, and, consequently, maximum particle size.
 A clear example of this type of valve technology is found on wasp and hornet sprays.
 Here the actuator is simply a conduit which offers as little interference, and breakup, as possible.
-The result is a solid stream, which is forcefully projected from the can to achieve maximum distance, up to 20 feet in some cases.
+The result is a near solid stream which is forcefully projected from the can to achieve maximum distance, up to 20 feet in some cases.

-At the other end of the spectrum can be found products such as flying insect killer and air freshener products.
-Here, the aerosol system is designed to provide maximum particle breakup, as opposed to maximum stream distance.
-The result is an extremely small particle size with individual particles averaging < 25 microns in size.
-This small particle size allows the spray to "hang" in the air longer, which enhances the performance of each product.
-The air freshener's fragrance is more persistent, and the small particle size enables the active ingredients in the flying insect killer to remain suspended in a room for an extended period of time thus prolonging its effectiveness against flying insects
+At the other end of the spectrum can be found products such as flying insect killers and aerosol air freshener products, where the aerosol valve system is designed to provide maximum particle breakup, as opposed to maximum projected stream distance.
+The result is an extremely small particle size with individual particles often < 25 microns in size.
+This small particle size allows the spray to "hang" in the air for long periods of time, thereby enhancing the performance of these products.
+The air freshener's fragrance is more persistent, and a small particle size enables the active ingredients in the flying insect killer to remain suspended in a room for an extended period of time, thus prolonging its efficacy against flying insects.

-Now that we have explored the potential range of particle size, let's refocus on spray coating applications.
-Obviously, we want a particle size distribution somewhere between the two extremes I outlined.
-To accomplish this, the aerosol product developer evaluates different actuator, insert and vapor tap combinations to find the correct balance between a spray that is too fine, and one that is too coarse for a given aerosol formula (concentrate and propellant).
-Note that each time the formula is altered, whether it's a "minor" solvent change or the addition of a different additive package, the particle size will vary as well.
-While finding the optimal spray characteristics, and particle size, can be a very time consuming process, a skilled aerosol designer can narrow down possibilities quickly by relying on their knowledge of the internal design of the various actuator and insert combinations available, as well as by selecting appropriate starting points based on previous experience.
+The particle size distribution of many aerosol products lies between these two extremes.
+To dial-in the desired particle size range, the aerosol product developer evaluates different actuator, insert and vapor tap combinations to find the correct balance between a spray that is too fine, and one that is too coarse for a given aerosol formula (concentrate and propellant).
+Note that each time the formula is altered, whether it is a "minor" solvent change, or a different additive package, the particle size may vary as well.
+While finding the optimal spray characteristics and particle size can be a very time-consuming process, skilled aerosol designers can narrow down possibilities quickly by relying on their knowledge of the internal design of the various actuator and insert combinations available, as well as by selecting appropriate starting points based on previous experience.
+In terms of product performance, and consumer satisfaction, it is well worth the effort.